jingelrpg/coc-vft/README.md

   but was soon afterwards besides Radek the only survivor of an attack on the group that Radek had not seen coming due to being drunk.
-* Jelka fell in love with Radek and still loves him, but could never forgive him the loss of their resistance group members.
+* Jelka still loves Radek,
+  but could never forgive him the loss of their resistance group members.
   Therefore they haven't seen or talked to each other for a long time.
   But Radek asks her to join the investigation of Torpedownia,